 If using a served license, download the License Server package for the appropriate platform from the same location that you downloaded the NetWorker software from.
 If using an unserved license, skip to step five.
-Install the Windows or Linux 64-bit License Server package.
+2. Install the Windows or Linux 64-bit License Server package.
 You can install the License Server in the same location as the NetWorker Server.
 The following table provides the package name for each OS version.

-os Package name Windows EMC_LicenseServer_3.4.0_x64 installer.msi RHEL 5 and SuSE 11 emclicenseserver-3.4.1-2.x86_64_lsb.rpm RHEL 6, 7 and SuSE 12 emclicenseserver-3.5.0-1.x86_64_lsb.rpm
+os Package name Windows EMC_LicenseServer_3.4.0_x64 installer.msi RHEL 5 and SuSE 11 emclicenseserver-3.4.1-2.x86_64_1sb.rpm RHEL 6, 7 and SuSE 12 emclicenseserver-3.5.0-1.x86_64_lsb.rpm Windows server 2012/2012 R2/2016 DellEMC_LicenseServer_3.6.0_x64.msi RHEL 6,7, CentOS 7 variants, SUSE Linux Enterprise versions 11 and 12 dellemclicenseserver-3.6.0-0.x86_64_lsb.rpm